What are Stray Remarks and How Are They Used in Discrimination Cases?

-In Price Waterhouse v.
-Hopkins (1989) 490 U.S. 228, the worker presented evidence that a partner of the firm told her to “walk more femininely,” “talk more femininely,” “dress more femininely,” “wear make-up,” “have her hair styled,” and “wear jewelry” to improve her chances for partnership.
+In the Justice O’Connor decision in Price Waterhouse v.
+Hopkins (1989) 490 U.S. 228, the worker introduced evidence that a partner of the accounting firm told her to “walk more femininely,” “talk more femininely,” “dress more femininely,” “wear make-up,” “have her hair styled,” and “wear jewelry” to improve her chances for partnership.
 Justice O’Connor concluded that though such “stray remarks” might constitute evidence of a discriminatory attitude in the workplace, they are not sufficient evidence of discrimination on their own.
-When combined with more direct kinds of evidence of discrimination, however, stray remarks evidence can tend to support a discrimination claim.
+Evidence of stray remarks evidence can support a discrimination claim, however, when combined with more direct evidence of discrimination.

-Since 1989, some federal courts have expanded the stay remarks doctrine substantially.
-In Hill v.
-Lockheed Martin, for example, the Fourth Circuit Court of Appeals ruled that remarks by non-decisionmakers that the worker was a “useless old lady” “who needed to retire” and was a “troubled old lady,” did not influence the decisional process directly and, therefore, were completely irrelevant to the worker’s discrimination claim.
+Federal courts have addressed the stay remarks doctrine on several occasions since 1989.
+For instance, in Hill v.
+Lockheed Martin, the Fourth Circuit Court of Appeals ruled that stray remarks by someone other than the decision makers, including that the worker was a “useless old lady” “who needed to retire” and was a “troubled old lady,” did not influence the process directly.
+Consequently, the court ruled that the stay remarks were completely irrelevant.

-In its August 5th decision, the California Supreme Court concluded that the wholesale rejection of evidence of stray remarks, as suggested by the Fourth Circuit, is improper.
-It explained that such evidence can tend to show discriminatory animus or attitudes within the workplace.
-Under California law, then, stray remarks are relevant and cannot be completely ignored by the trial courts in ruling on pre-trial motions for summary judgment.
+In its 2010 decision, the Supreme Court said that the rejection of evidence of stray remarks is not appropriate in California.
+Such evidence, it wrote, tends to show discriminatory attitudes in the workplace.
+Therefore, under California law, stray remarks are relevant and cannot be completely ignored by the trial courts.

-Thus, for example, discriminatory comments by a worker capable of influencing the actual decisionmakers can provide admissible evidence of discrimination by the employer.
+Discriminatory comments by a worker who can influence the immediate decision makers provides evidence of discrimination by the employer.